IzumiSy/kysely-migration-schema/README.md

 ## Overview

-`kysely-schema-migrator` is a CLI tool that compares your defined database schema (written in a TypeScript config file) with the current state of your actual database, and generates migration code (diff) for use with [kysely migration](https://www.kysely.dev/docs/migrations).
+`kysely-schema-migrator` is a CLI tool that compares your defined database schema (written in a TypeScript config file) with the current state of your actual database, and executes migration from the diff if needed by using [kysely migration](https://www.kysely.dev/docs/migrations).

-## Features

-- Compare schema definition files (e.g., `kysely-schema.config.ts`) with the actual DB state
-- Detect differences and automatically generate TypeScript migration code
-- Supports Postgres (MySQL, SQLite, MSSQL support planned)
-- Handles table, column, and index additions, deletions, and modifications

 ## Installation